Skip to content

 Build tailored permission sets for users who need access beyond the default role options.

 EngageRocket allows you to create custom user roles with exactly the permissions you choose.
-This is useful when the default roles do not match the access requirements of certain team members, for example, an HR business partner who needs to view the employee list but should not be able to manage surveys.
+This is useful when the default roles do not match the access requirements of certain team members — for example, an HR Business Partner who needs to view the employee list but should not be able to manage surveys.

 💡 Before you begin: Custom roles always start with zero permissions enabled.
 Once you create a role, you will need to manually select every permission you want to grant.
 Nothing is turned on by default.